FelipeCRamos/-conway-simulator/README.md

-# -conway-simulator
+# Conway's Game of Life simulator
-A programming language project that consists on the implementation of Conway's Game of Life.
+## A programming language project that consists on the implementation of Conway's Game of Life.